She Loves Me Concluded Its Run On Broadway At Studio 54 After Becoming The First Broadway Show To Do A Live Stream Of Its Production.

 Deadline also loved the show, remarking how its astonishing pedigree has surprisingly not brought it to the forefront of the most celebrated of American musical theatre, which this production might very well change.
 The Hollywood Reporter praised Scott Ellis’ effortless and buoyant direction, the silvery soprano voice of lead actress Laura Benanti, and the confident charms of lead actor Zachary Levi.

 When a show is all about romance, which She Loves Me certainly is, then the chemistry of the two stars is invaluable – and this production hit the nail on the head.
 As evidence to the success of this show, it earned eight Tony Award nominations, including Best Revival of a Musical.
 While it only won one – that for Best Scenic Design for David Rockwell, this was due to Hamilton’s overwhelming sweep of the awards this year, and She Loves Me was nevertheless a force to be reckoned with throughout its run.

-Musical Revival Was First Ever Broadway Show to Live Stream
+Musical Revival Was First-Ever Broadway Show To Live-Stream

 Amongst the historic achievements of this revival, beyond putting the show back on the map, She Loves Me also became the first ever Broadway show to live stream to audiences.
 Through the streaming service BroadwayHD, the June 30, 2016 production was broadcast live online.

 The success of the event led the producers to extend the live stream availability until the date of the final performance on July 10, 2016.
 The show was available on BroadwayHD.com for $9.99, which is significantly less expensive than the price of a Broadway ticket.

 With beloved television stars such as Jane Krakowski, who played Ilona Ritter in She Loves Me, it was a great choice for audiences around the country to tune in and see at least one familiar face.
 Furthermore, in the fall, the show will make its big screen debut, Screenvision Media filmed multiple captures of the event, which they will cut together into a releasable version in movie theatres, similar to the National Theatre in London’s National Theatre Live series.

 To add to the multimedia nature of the event, She Loves Me also recorded a cast album, which has been available since June 10, 2016 from Ghostlight Records.
 The album has been available in stores since July 8, 2016.

-Moderate Performance at the Box Office
+Moderate Performance At The Box Office

 Despite the multiple accolades and achievements of the production, it never became a megahit on the level of Hamilton, The Lion King, or Wicked.
 This is for many reasons: that it is a revival, that the subject matter tends towards the old-fashioned with a modern kick, which is difficult for marketing purposes, and that it was part of the Roundabout Theatre Company season, never intending to extend beyond a finite engagement.